A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking

-Therefore, we propose to utilize depth maps to construct a multi-focus video dataset, by estimating the per-pixel blur radius, see ~\cref{fig:data_pipe}(b).
+Therefore, we propose to utilize depth maps to construct a multi-focus video dataset, by estimating the per-pixel blur radius, see \cref{fig:data_pipe}(b).
 We use the DAVIS dataset~\cite{pont20172017} as video source for our experiments.
 Specifically, 150 videos are split into 120 training scenes and 30 test scenes, with an average length of 70 frames.
 We run a single-view video depth estimator~\cite{ke2024rollingdepth} on them to obtain dense (inverse) depth.
 Given a focal depth, the CoC for pixel $i$ can be calculated as:

 with $A$ the aperture, $f$ the focal length, $D_f$ the focal depth, and $D^i$ the depth of scene pixel $i$.
 To account for unknown camera metadata, the CoC is approximated by the estimated normalized inverse depth $d^i$, the given normalized focal depth $d_f$, and a constant blur strength factor $\sigma$.
+Further details on the derivation of \cref{eq:coc} can be found in \cref{sec:sm_derivCoC}.

 We select two normalized focal depth values, $d_f^{far}$ and $d_f^{near}$, from the first frame of each video, representing the background and foreground focus, respectively.
 The background focal depth is the 20\textsuperscript{th} percentile of the inverse depth values.
 To find the foreground focus depth, we compute an average depth value for each segmented object according to the DAVIS masks~\cite{pont20172017} and select the closest of them.
-Finally, a Gaussian blur is applied to each pixel with kernel size proportional to the calculated CoC, thereby generating paired multi-focus video sequences.
+Finally, a Gaussian blur is applied to each pixel with the kernel size proportional to the calculated CoC, thereby generating paired multi-focus video sequences.